RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 **Engagement, effort, and participation:** There are several ways to demonstrate engagement with the class.

 - The foremost is **Homework**, which as described above is a brief assignment given after a class meeting that contains a review of the lesson and a preview of the next lesson. *Completing Homework regularly is critically important for success in MTH 325*.
+Homework is graded either **Success** or **Incomplete** on the basis of completeness, effort, and timeliness.
+See the Standards for Student Work document for details.
 - Other activities will appear in the class that will let you earn **engagement credits**.
 Attending a class meeting earns one engagement credit.
 Other activities will have different engagement credit values.
 By completing these activities, you'll accumulate engagement credits through the semester.